mui/material-ui/docs/pages/blog/mui-x-end-v6-features.md

 - [Data Grid](https://github.com/mui/mui-x/issues?q=is%3Aissue+is%3Aopen+label%3A%22component%3A+data+grid%22+label%3A%22waiting+for+%F0%9F%91%8D%22)
 - [Date and Time pickers](https://github.com/mui/mui-x/issues?q=is%3Aissue+is%3Aopen+label%3A%22component%3A+pickers%22+label%3A%22waiting+for+%F0%9F%91%8D%22)

-The next MUI X major version, v7, is available through alpha and beta versions until March 2024, when we plan to promote it to stable.
+Going forward, the next major version—v7—will be released in alpha and then beta between now and March 2024, at which point we'll bump it to a stable release.
 At the same time, v6 will transition to [Long-Term Support](/versions/#long-term-support-lts), while support for v5 will be discontinued.

 ## Give us feedback